• Skip to primary navigation

 Instructions

-• Place salt, brown sugar, and cold water into a gallon Ziploc bag.
-Seal and shake to stir.
+• Place salt, brown sugar, pepper, and cold water into a gallon Ziploc bag.
+Seal and shake to combine.

-• Add the chicken to the brine in the bag and leave to brine at room temperature for 90 minutes.
+• Add the chicken to the brine, seal the bag, and refrigerate for 90 minutes to 8 hours.

 Your Rating Matters